Did you know that offering feeder fish for turtles can be not only problematic but even dangerous? Here is how to do it the right way.

 Moreover, as we all know turtles are incredibly messy creatures, it’s also going to be a lot easier to keep your water clean, pristine and clear when your turtles eat elsewhere.

 Turtles often rip apart their food, spit chunks of it back out and sometimes tear off pieces and then wander off to somewhere else.

-If you have a powerful enough filter, this is often less of a problem, but it can still be incredibly annoying.
+If you have a powerful filter for a turtle, this is often less of a problem, but it can still be incredibly annoying.